-This Owner's Guide, along with the Video Guide, should be kept in your vehicle for quick reference.
+for important operation, safety, and maintenance information.
+Your dealer should be consulted both the instructions in this guide and the booklets supplied by the component manufacturers satisfaction, he will refer you to our staff for help.
+Our customers are extremely important to This Owner's Guide, along with the Video Guide, should be kept in your vehicle for quick reference.
 Take time to get acquainted with your unit and how it operates.
-Carefully read both the instructions in this guide and the booklets supplied by the component manufacturers for important operation, safety, and maintenance information.
-Your dealer should be consulted should you have any questions.
-If your dealer is unable to answer the questions to your satisfaction, he will refer you to our staff for help.
-Our customers are extremely important to us, and we will make every effort necessary to ensure your satisfaction.
+Carefully read should you have any questions.
+If your dealer is unable to answer the questions to your as, and we will make every effort necessary to ensure your satisfaction.